Last Updated on

 Upper Harz Water Management System

 This component of the UNESCO site Mines of Rammelsberg, Historic Town of Goslar and Upper Harz Water Management System represents a masterpiece in engineering and early mining.
 This system consists of 107 historical ponds, 31 kilometers of waterways, and 310 kilometers of ditches.
 In fact, it is considered as one of the world’s largest pre-industrial power supply facilities.
 If you want to visit this part of the UNESCO site, you can do so on foot.
-Simply follow along a network of waterside trails that will enable you to get a closer glimpse into the technological innovations of the time, which was part of the reason why the mines in Rammelsberg and the historic town of Goslar prospered.
+Simply follow along with a network of waterside trails that will enable you to get a closer glimpse into the technological innovations of the time, which was part of the reason why the mines in Rammelsberg and the historic town of Goslar prospered.

 Visit my complete list of UNESCO World Heritage Sites in Germany.